Irish/South African musician Richard Swan is an author, composer, arranger and choir director. He founded London City Voices choir in 2012.

 In December 2016, Richard consulted with Samsung and Cheil UK on their delivery of the hugely successful World Choir project, a launch promotion for the Samsung Gear S3 watch.
 This involved co-ordinating 24 London-based world choirs who performed on a specially constructed stage in Piccadilly Circus, one for each day of Advent.

-Richard offers choir consultancy and team-building workshops to companies wishing to bring something different into their organisation.
+Richard runs workshops and singalongs at festivals and other events around the country.
+He also offers choir consultancy and team-building workshops to companies wishing to bring something different into their organisation.

 Kate is the administrator for London City Voices.
 She has seen the choir grow from 30 singers round a piano to 400 people on the Troxy stage.